mvvk-space/curriculum-vitae-to-resume-generator/README.md

 # 🚀 Resume Engine

-A powerful, highly-customizable resume generator built with **Astro**.
+A powerful, highly-customizable resume generator.
 Generate tailored resumes for different roles from a single Master CV data source using advanced tag-based filtering.

 ## ✨ Features